Avnet/MaaXBoard-OSM93-HUB/Development/MaaXBoard_OSM93_A0/Bring-Up/README.md

 ![ETH_B Hang](https://github.com/Avnet/MaaXBoard-OSM93-HUB/blob/main/Development/MaaXBoard_OSM93_A0/Bring-Up/BoardPictures/IMG_4033.jpg?raw=true)

 2. Silkscreen of the debug console shows M33 and A33.
 This is an error, A33 should be A55.

+3. Observed reduced data rate mode on Eth_A port while connected.
+No scripts/commands running that caused entry into this mode.